BerkeleyLab/Bedrock/build-tools/cdc_snitch.md

 ## I/O

-Each input is placed in its own domain, and outputs are not checked for errors.
+Each top-level input port is placed in its own domain, and output ports are not checked for errors.
 This may or may not represent the demands of a specific use case.
-We have written shells around the logic-under-test, that adds input and output registers, defining the domain of each signal.
+We have written shells around the logic-under-test, that add input and output registers to define the domain of each I/O signal.
 If an input _does_ represent a physical pin, the own-domain rule will give reasonable results.
 Such a design will normally capture the input in a simple register (placed by the synthesizer in the I/O cell),